MicrosoftDocs/azure-docs/includes/aml-ui-cleanup.md

 ### Delete individual assets

-In the visual interface where you created your experiment, delete individual assets by selecting them and then selecting the **Delete** button.
+In the designer where you created your experiment, delete individual assets by selecting them and then selecting the **Delete** button.

 ![Delete assets](./media/aml-ui-cleanup/delete-asset.png)